Bruised and Bloodied

 "Bruised and Bloodied" is a song by South African rock band Seether.
 It was their second single off of their album Si Vis Pacem, Para Bellum.
 It topped the Billboard Mainstream Rock Songs chart in 2021.

 Background

 The song was originally released as a promotional song in July 2020, ahead of the release of the band's eighth studio album Si Vis Pacem, Para Bellum.
-It was later released as the second single from their album Si Vis Pacem, Para Bellum.
+It was later released as the second single from Si Vis Pacem, Para Bellum.
 In May 2021, the song topped the Billboard Mainstream Rock Songs chart, the second single in a row to do so, following their prior single, "Dangerous".
 "Bruised and Bloodied" later topped the chart for a second non-consecutive week as well.

-The band released a music video in January 2021; the band found the shooting of the video cathartic, as it was the first time they had been together in the same room with their instruments for a long time due to the COVID 19 pandemic.
+The band released a music video in January 2021; the band found the shooting of the video cathartic, as it was the first time they had been together in the same room with their instruments for a long time due to the COVID-19 pandemic.
 The band also recorded and released an acoustic version of the song in April 2021.